Mathnasium Cost 2026: What US Parents Actually Pay and What to Ask Before You Enroll?

 Grades K–12 · Same tutor every class · Published pricing

-At comparable mid-tier US rates, Mathnasium and Cuemath overlap in monthly cost.
-The key difference is format: Mathnasium is a small-group center with a shared instructor; Cuemath is a dedicated live 1:1 session with the same tutor throughout.
+Cuemath is usually the lower-cost choice here: it starts around $200/month, while most Mathnasium families pay $300–$500.
+The bigger difference is format: Mathnasium is a small-group center where one instructor is shared across 3 to 4 students; Cuemath is a dedicated live 1:1 session with the same tutor throughout.

 Related Reading: